 4 Tips To Motivate Your Employees To Work On Thanksgiving

-Since it is likely that everyone will want to plan their own Thanksgiving festivities, the best thing you can do is offer shorter shifts.
-Schedule everyone to work but limit their shift to only a few hours.
-This allows your employees to be there and also have plenty of time to plan their own dinner and family time.
-You will have much more willing employees if they do not have to put in a full day that they may have had to put in before.
+Since it is likely that everyone will want to plan their own Thanksgiving festivities, the best thing you can do is offer shorter working shifts.
+Schedule your regular Thursday workforce to work on that day, but limit their shift to only a few hours.
+This allows your employees to work, while also having plenty of time to plan their own Thanksgiving dinner and family time.
+If your employees know that they don't have to put in a full day, they may be more willing to work.

-Money is one of the best motivators for anyone employed in the service industry.
-Offer to give extra pay to those willing to work a shift on Thanksgiving.
-You will be surprised how many people volunteer to work just to receive the extra cash.
-It is a way for them to earn extra money and if you do the shorter shift they still have plenty of family time.
-Many will volunteer for longer shifts simply because they need the extra cash.
-Always remember that money talks loudly and you simply have to find the person willing to listen.
+Money is one of the best motivators for anyone employed in the food service industry.
+Try offering extra pay to those willing to work a shift on Thanksgiving Day and you may be surprised at how many people step up to the plate.
+It is a way for them to earn extra money, and if you have shorter shifts, they will still have plenty of family time left in the day.
+Some employees may even want to work longer shifts simply because they need the extra cash.

-Some businesses offer bonuses to those who are willing to work over any holiday period.
-You could set it up so that they had to work their normal shift before and after the holiday to qualify for the bonus.
-Whether the bonus was money or a vacation day, chances are your employees would appreciate any special recognition.
+Some businesses offer bonuses to those who are willing to work on holidays.
+You can set up a system whereby whoever wants to qualify for a bonus by working on a holiday would have to work their normal shift before and after the holiday, as well as on the holiday itself, in order to quality for the bonus.
+Whether the bonus is money or a vacation day, chances are that your employees will appreciate any special consideration you give them for working on this day.
 Spend some time thinking about what motivates them and the best way to reward them.
-You will find a lot of people choose to volunteer when you show them that you value what they do.
+You may find that many of your employees willchoose to work in order to get a bonus as it shows them that you value them.

 Contests

-The key to motivating employees is to make them actually want to be there.
-You can do this by appealing to them on their level.
-Contests, bonuses, money and shorter shifts all work together to give them an environment they do not mind spending part of their holiday in.
+The key to motivating employees is to make them actually want to work on holidays.
+You can do this by appealing to them in the following ways: scheduling shorter shifts, offering extra money, giving bonuses and having contests throughout the day.
+The key is for you to work together with your staff to provide an environment in which they don't mind spending part of their holiday helping you serve your customers.

 Found this article helpful?
 Read more relevant articles and how-to's in the food service industry.